Which Statement Is True of the Relationship Between Risk and Return?

 A Novel Approach to Further Reduce Risk

 Another strategy to reduce risk in stock market investing is to sell put options on high-quality blue-chip and growth stocks following a substantial market correction.
-Put options give the seller the obligation to buy shares of a stock at a predetermined price (the strike price) by a specific date (the expiration date) if the buyer of the put option chooses to exercise their right.
+Put options obligate the seller to buy shares of a stock at a predetermined price (the strike price) by a specific date (the expiration date) if the buyer exercises their right.

 When investors sell a put option, they receive a premium upfront, which can provide immediate income.
 If the stock price remains above the strike price by expiration, the put option will expire worthless, and the investor keeps the premium as profit.
 However, if the stock price falls below the strike price, the investor may be obligated to buy the shares at the higher strike price, effectively purchasing the stock at a discount to the current market price.